Treatment of Psychosis and Agitation in Alzheimer’s Disease

 meta-analysis showed a 54% increased risk of mortality.
 In addition, some patients show only

-investigators need to study alternative treatment strategies.
-Currently, there is no
+need to study alternative treatment strategies.
+Currently, there is no FDA-approved

 The investigators innovative project will examine the efficacy and side effects of low dose

-in a randomized, doubleblind, placebo-controlled, 12-week trial (essentially a Phase II
+a randomized, doubleblind, placebo-controlled, 12-week trial (essentially a Phase II trial).

-trial).
-The results will determine the potential for a large-scale clinical trial (Phase
+The results will determine the potential for a large-scale clinical trial (Phase III) to

 2. Diagnosis of possible or probable AD by standard NIA criteria (McKahnn et al, 1984;

 3. Folstein MMSE 5-26 out of 30